apocalyptech/animalwellsave/README.md

 Changelog
 ---------

+**v1.2.2** - *Feb 28, 2025*
+ - The Crow Bunny and Spike-Room Bunny ordering was swapped.
+That has been fixed!

 **v1.2.1** - *Jul 12, 2024*
  - Stealing a nut from a squirrel technically counts as a picked fruit.
    Separated that bit of information out in the info output so that it's